buildabonfire/Bonfire-Company-Personalization/README.md

 ## Upgrade warning
 To allow the contact search to search for company names as well as names and emails address, I had to override the provider `Sitecore.Cintel.ContactSearchProvider, Sitecore.Cintel`.
 I have to keep this up to date with the versions of Sitecore

-## Speed warning
+## Speed warning if enabled
-The Sitecore support patch (Sitecore.Support.396075.config) is included, but disabled with the package.
+The Sitecore support patch (Sitecore.Support.396075.config) is included, but **disabled** with the package.
 This will allow Sitecore to wait for a specified period of time for the GeoIp to be resolved.
 This is important when trying to determine if the IP is a USA ip or not.